A couple years ago, while walking to a bridge a few miles from our home--

 --the first few lines of the poem below came to me.
 I spent the next six months or so finishing it.
 I don't claim to have awesome poetic shakes; never did.
 Still, I think this effort captures nicely the sense of transcendent praise that, more and more, fills, lifts, and transports me into the light.

 This is a very dark time, make no mistake about it.
 The shadow of moronic, blind, absurd fascism rises once more over the world, here in America particularly.
 Ignorance and anti-intellectualism rage.
 Propaganda and fake news rule social media and, indeed, even mainstream sources.
 Science and reason are under attack--from both the left and the right.
-The world sags and withers against the weight of our greed and indifference.
+The world sags and withers against the weight of our greed, consumption, and indifference.

 I've maintained for many years now that the only way the human species will make it to the twenty-second century is through a genuine spiritual revolution.
 It is very tempting to believe, given the constant crap tsunami of awful news that confronts us each and every day, that we are further from that revolution than ever.
 But it is true, so true: it is always darkest just before dawn.